 - Be sure hibiscus plants aren’t crowded since fungal diseases thrive in warm, humid conditions with poor air circulation.
 If the shrubs are crowded, consider transplanting them to a space where they have more room to breathe.

 - Trim affected growth immediately.
 Dispose of diseased plant material carefully, and never place it on the compost pile.

 Powdery Mildew Treatment on Hibiscus: Fungicide Sprays

-- Neem oil – A mixture of neem oil and water is a safe, organic solution for powdery mildew.
-Mix the spray at a rate of 2 tablespoons neem oil to 1 gallon of water.
+- Neem oil – A mixture of Neem oil and water is a safe, organic solution for powdery mildew.
+Mix the spray at a rate of 2 tablespoons (15 ml) Neem oil to 1 gallon (4 L) of water.
 Use a pump sprayer to apply the solution every week until the mildew is no longer visible.
-Some gardeners like to add a teaspoon of liquid dish soap to the neem oil solution.
+Some gardeners like to add a teaspoon of liquid dish soap to the Neem oil solution.

 - Baking soda – You can also try an organic spray consisting of a teaspoon of baking soda, a few drops of vegetable oil and a quart of water.
 Spray the mixture on affected leaves.

 - Commercial sprays – Although a number of chemical fungicides are available, many gardeners prefer to use products containing sulfur or copper every seven to 14 days, or as recommended on the product label.
 Fungicides are generally effective only early in the season.
 Once powdery mildew is established, fungicides tend to be ineffective and usually aren’t recommended.